How To Land Your First Job As a QA Tester

 Have the Necessary Professional and Personal Skills

-Being a professional in testing is the first step to getting a job as QA tester.
+Being a professional in testing is the first step to getting a job as a QA tester.
 You need to have the testing skills and knowledge before you embark on sourcing for the experience.
 Companies working on particular verticals including mobile applications, freelance, gaming, and languages among others can equip you with skills and knowledge essential for QA testing.
 You can become an expert on these verticals to increase your chances of getting a job as a tester in other companies.
-For example, in case, you are good in hacking mobile applications, you can perfect this by becoming an expert in mobile apps.
-Having knowledge in more than three languages means you can be an expert in localizations and translation.
+For example, in case, you are good at hacking mobile applications, you can perfect this by becoming an expert in mobile apps.
+Having knowledge in more than three languages means you can be an expert in localization and translation.

 Build your personal skills including critical thinking, analytical, efficiency, and cooperation skills.
-It is important that you participate in interesting post activities such as voluntary and society oriented projects.
+It is important that you participate in interesting post activities such as voluntary and socially-oriented projects.
 This will ensure you have achievements in your resume.
 At least engage in concrete things that you will point out in the interview.
 Those things should relate to your field.
 For example, you can volunteer to for an IT firm around your locality.
 Remember this can be both part of your experience and achievements thus is very vital.

 Source for Experience